pilight/pilight/README.md

 root@pi:~# ./send -p elro -t 1 -u 1 -t
 ```
 To control devices that are not yet supported one can use the `raw` protocol.
 This protocol allows the sending of raw codes.
 To figure out what the raw codes of your devices are you can run the debugger first.
-When you run the debugger if will wait
+When you run the debugger it will wait
 for you to press a button for the device you want to control.
 Once you held the button long enough, the debugger will
 print all necessary information in order to create a new protocol, or to control the device using the raw codes.
 ```